andrej5elin/accelerate_fft/README.rst

 Why?
 ----
-For intel-based macs just use `mkl_fft <https://github.com/IntelPython/mkl_fft>`_, which is one of the fastest FFT libraries out there.
+For intel-based macs use `mkl_fft <https://github.com/IntelPython/mkl_fft>`_, which is one of the fastest FFT libraries out there.
-The accelerate_fft was developed for M-powered macs, where the accelerate framework is expected to be faster than MKL running over Rosetta.
+However, the Accelerate implementation could be faster than MKL on Apple Silicon macs.

 Requisites
 ----------

 * cffi
 * numpy

-Although the package should build fine under Rosetta, you really should have an osx-arm64 (conda-forge) python distribution if you use this on Apple Silicon chips.

 Installation
 ------------